catherhuang/nyt_app/README.md

 In this project, we used the article search API provided by the New York Times to pull data for articles related to Presidents Obama and Trump.
 We hope you find the visualization of the data insightful.

 # ETL
 The New York Times API provided specific keys on article search.
-The main keys that this project focuses on:
+The main keys that this project focuses on are:
 * Keywords
 * Section
 * Date
 * Headline

 For each of the presidents, we queried a two year period starting from 6 months before office to 18 months post-inauguration.
-This allowed us to compare the news coverage for the presidents during similar timeframes.
+This range allowed us to compare the news coverage for the presidents during similar timeframes.
 Our queries yielded 6000 articles in total.

 # SQL Database Schema
 we used SQLAlchemy to construct the schema for the SQL database.